 Alright, we’re almost done!
 This is the fun part.
 You can wait to do this until you’re ready to serve, that way, you know you have plenty of battery life in your LED light.

 Turn on your light and then wrap it up with some press-n-seal or plastic wrap.
 Since it’ll be sitting directly on the cake, you need a barrier.
-Now just pop it on the top of your cake.
+Now just pop it on the top of your cake and you’ll have a fun Halloween ghost cake to wow the kids!

 Now all you’ve got to do is gently set your finished ghost on top!